 Multnomah County issues burn ban

-The order prohibits camping fires, fire pits, burning yard debris, agricultural and farm fires.
-Those with open-burn permits will need to stop all burning activities until further notice.
+The ban includes recreational campfires, fire pits, yard debris, agricultural burning and permits issued for open burning until further notice.

-Smokers are reminded to ensure their cigarettes are truly out and placed in proper receptacles.
+Smokers are reminded to ensure cigarettes are truly out and placed in proper receptacles.
 Those living in rural areas should maintain their defensible space by monitoring growth surrounding structures and maintain adequate access for firefighting equipment.

 You count on us to stay informed and we depend on you to fund our efforts.
 Quality local journalism takes time and money.
 Please support us to protect the future of community journalism.